Violation of Probation

 - No Right to a Jury Trial

-In a violation of probation hearing you have no right to have your case heard by a jury.
-Instead the case is only heard by a bench trial by a single Judge who will make the final decision.
-Obviously, this is a huge disadvantage because with a jury trial if even a single juror refuses to vote to convict you can not be convicted.
-In a probation violation case your fate lies in the hands of a sole judge who’s decision is in all intents and purposes final unless that judge commits a glaring error.
-This is because the Appellate Courts grant a wide degree of discretion to the opinion of the trial Court Judge when deciding probation violation cases.
+In a violation of probation hearing, you have no right to have your case heard by a jury.
+Instead, the case is only heard by a bench trial by a single judge who will make the final decision.
+This is a huge disadvantage.
+In a probation violation case, your fate lies in the hands of a sole judge who's decision is in all intents and purposes final.

 - Rules of Evidence Relaxed

-Unlike in a criminal trial, during a probation violation hearing you are not protected by all of the rules of evidence.
-For example, one of the most significant protections the exclusionary rule that prohibits the introduction of evidence that the Police obtained without first obtaining a valid search warrant in a criminal case does not apply to a probation violation case.
-Other rules of evidence which protect you in criminal cases but are too technical and numerous to detail for this short article also do not apply in probation violation cases.
+Unlike in a criminal trial, during a probation violation hearing, you are not protected by all of the rules of evidence.
+For example, one of the most significant protection of the exclusionary rule that prohibits the introduction of evidence that the police obtained without first obtaining a valid search warrant in a criminal case does not apply to a probation violation case.
+Other rules of evidence that protect you in criminal cases but are too technical and numerous to detail for this short article also do not apply in probation violation cases.

 - Very Speedy Hearings